Looking to find the right online learning platform for you? Today we're comparing Udemy and Udacity.

 -> You can read more on how Udacity compares to Coursera here

 -> Or the differences between Udemy vs Coursera here

 Udemy is a great online course platform if you're just looking to take some shorter, more casual courses.

 -> Check out our list of the top 10 best Udemy courses for some ideas and inspiration

-If you're looking for an education in cutting-edge technology topics, then Udacity might be the right choice for you.
+If you're looking for an education between the two, Udemy vs Udacity, in cutting-edge technology topics, then Udacity might be the right choice for you.